mhfs/devise-async/README.md

 ### Devise < 2.1.1

 Set `Devise::Async::Proxy` as Devise's mailer in `config/initializers/devise.rb`:

+Note: before devise 2.1.1 devise-async had issues with background jobs trying to run before the record was committed to the DB if the creation was transactioned.

 ```ruby
 # Configure the class responsible to send e-mails.